Shea butter is seen by many as a miracle ingredient in soaps and skincare products, and it is. But it can be confusing too.

 Many terms are used to describe shea butter and many who sell it don’t provide background or information on the terms or, unfortunately, where their shea butter comes from and how it is made.

-You can download our article below, by tapping on ‘Read now’ (PDF format) or clicking on the page cover itself.
+You can download our article below, by tapping on ‘Read now’.